Stand up Kayak Fishing- When Is It Possible, And Why Is It Important?

 and others can hop between wooden logs floating on a river.
 Does it mean

-it?
+you can do it?
 Would you even like to try?

 -What's the point in taking the risk of falling overboard anytime you